 This post originally appeared on the Corporate Compliance Trends blog.

-Anna Kompanek is Director of Multiregional Programs at CIPE.
+Anna Kompanek is Director for Multiregional Programs at CIPE.